 So locust swarms are chaotic, but there’s no more organized and efficient swarming than army ants.
 They can form three-lane highways and even bridges to get where they need to go.
 Two instincts control this wonderful organization.

-- Follow the trail and don’t bang with neighbors.
+• Follow the trail, and don’t bang with neighbors.

 When a food source is found, an ant scout lays down a chemical trail for others to follow.
-The workers leave the nest sweeping the air with their antennae to find and follow the trail.
+The workers leave the nest, sweeping the air with their antennae to find and follow the trail.
 But if they’re sensitive or brush against another ant, they turn away enough to avoid a collision without losing the scent.
-The result is an organized infantry marching in close relentless formation.
+The result is an organized infantry marching in close, relentless formation.
 All are based on two orders.
 The movements of army ants might be compared to an ordered march battle or a busy morning commute.

 There are many benefits to traveling in a group like this.
 Small prey may fool predators by assembling a swarm that looks like a much bigger organism.
 Assembling in a large group reduces an individual’s chance of being captured.
-Moving in the same direction as neighbors save energy by sharing the effort of fighting wind or water resistance.
+Moving in the same direction as neighbors saves energy by sharing the effort of fighting wind or water resistance.

 It may even be easier to find a mate in a swarm.
 Swarming can also allow groups of animals to accomplish tasks they couldn’t do individually.
 When hundreds of millions of organisms follow the same simple rules, sophisticated behavior called swarm intelligence may arise.

-A single and can’t do much on its own, but an ant colony can solve complex problems, like building a nest and finding the shortest path to a food source.
+A single person can’t do much on their own, but an ant colony can solve complex problems, like building a nest and finding the shortest path to a food source.
 But sometimes, things can go wrong.
 In a crowd, diseases spread faster, and some swarming organisms may start eating each other if food is scarce.
 Even some of the benefits of swarms, like more efficient navigation, can have catastrophic consequences.
 Army ants are one example.

 The queen bee gives off the queen’s pheromone.
 It’s vital to the survival of the colony.
 If they can smell the pheromone, they know they’ve continued to forage, make honey, and tend to the brood.
 When all of a sudden, this workforce expands dramatically.
-They will swarm to find a new hive leaving the new queen and some workforce behind.
+They will swarm to find a new hive, leaving the new queen and some workforce behind.

 Frequently asked questions